EFL Essential Info: Podcast, exclusives and what's on Sky Sports+ this weekend

 Sky Sports+ has launched at no extra cost.
 Championship, League One or League Two fan?
 Your team will be live on Sky Sports or Sky Sports Plus at least 20 times in 2024/25 season!
 Guide to new channel on Sky TV, NOW TV and Sky Sports app

-Should you miss your team play, or just want to catch up, then remember we have free match highlights from all Sky Bet Championship fixtures available for you shortly after the full-time whistle blows.
+Should you miss your team play, or just want to catch up, then remember we have free match highlights from all Sky Bet Championship fixtures available for you shortly after the full-time whistle blows, League One and Two highlights will also be available soon after.

 Every Saturday 3pm kick-off will be available from 5.15pm, while all other highlights will be available shortly after full-time.